Civic Square Building, room 354

 - Demography (graduate/undergraduate)

 - Basic Statistics

-Jagannathan, R. and M. J. Camasso (In Press).
+Jagannathan, R. and M. J. Camasso (2013).
 The Decision to Protect Children in an Age of Outrage: A New Perspective on Child Protective Services Reform.
 Oxford University Press.

 Jagannathan, R. (2012) “A Latent Growth Curve Model of Nonmarital Births, Abortions and Pregnancies: Did Welfare Reform Play a Role in Changing the Trajectories?”
 Marriage & Family Review, 48:363-385.